 The cherry on top was our arrival in DC.
-We never check bags, but we *had* to check our bag to bring home a bottle of Chilean wine from the trip.
+We never check bags, but we *had* to check our bags to bring home a bottle of Chilean wine from the trip.
 With other airlines, business class passengers’ bags are given priority when offloading at the airport, to the point where the bags are often waiting at the baggage carousel after we make it through customs.
-We breezed through the Dulles airport’s “mobile lounges” and were among the first people in line at the queue for Global Entry passengers (thanks, Chase Sapphire Reserve!).
+We breezed through the Dulles airport’s “mobile lounges” and were among the first people in line at the queue for Global Entry passengers all thanks to my Chase Sapphire Reserve Card.

 We were making great time and couldn’t wait to get home…but then we waited 30 more minutes for our suitcase at the baggage claim, just like all the rest of the airplane.

 Yes, it’s a tad petty.
 But of all the things Copa Airlines fell short on, this was the final reminder that their business class experience just isn’t worth it.

 Am I bitter?
 Yes, but not because the service or experience was that bad.
 I’m more bitter because the business class flights from Chile on Copa Airlines cost the same amount as business class flights from DC to Europe, which provide a much better overall experience.
 So I’m kicking myself for spending 120k United miles on Copa Airlines rather than lie-flat seats with Swiss/Austrian/Lufthansa to Europe.

 So lesson learned: keep your expectations for Copa Airlines low, and save those miles for other, better redemptions instead!

 This might be partially my fault for flying at 3:00am and having a tight connection in Panama City (couldn’t visit a lounge at all).
 But when Copa Airlines could have stepped up (business class lane for security, priority bag handling), they didn’t.